dileepsaai/rest_agent/README.md

 # REST Agent

-A simple REST API agent built using Google's ADK framework that can make HTTP requests and process responses.
+A REST API and SQL Server agent built using Google's ADK framework that can make HTTP requests and execute SQL queries.

 ## Features

 - Make HTTP GET requests to any URL
+- Execute SQL queries and retrieve data from SQL Server
 - Handle both JSON and non-JSON responses
 - Structured response format with success/error information
 - Powered by Google's Gemini 2.0 Flash model